 Northwest Passage 2021

 Ponant’s Le Commandant Charcot is the first hybrid electric polar exploration ship.
-Relive the polar adventures of previous generations of explorers.
-At the heart of this vast labyrinth of icy channels, explore the three main routes that allow the North-West Passage to be crossed.
+At the heart of this vast labyrinth of icy channels, you’ll explore the three main routes that allow the Northwest Passage to be crossed as you relive the polar adventures of previous generations of explorers.

 Leaving from Reykjavik, sail along the south coast of Greenland, before reaching the Hudson Strait, named after the English sailor Henry Hudson, who mapped it for the first time in the early 17th Century.

-Then chart a course towards the Fury and Hecla Strait, named after the ships of the explorer William Parry.
-Constantly covered in ice, this seawater channel, some 1900 metres wide at its narrowest point, and represents an impassable obstacle for most ships.
+You’ll chart a course towards the Fury and Hecla Strait, named after the ships of the explorer William Parry.
+Constantly covered in ice, this seawater channel, some 1,900 metres wide at its narrowest point, represents an impassable obstacle for most ships.
 When you enter the passage, you will have the privilege of visiting Igloolik, an Inuit village that was only discovered in 1822.

 A little further on, the Bellot Strait will offer a unique sailing experience, in the midst of countless icebergs.
-Then sail along Banks Island, famous for the wreck of HMS Investigator lying off shore – the ship was tasked to search for Sir John Franklin’s lost expedition, but also for its national park, which is home to extremely rich fauna.
+Sail along Banks Island, famous for the wreck of HMS Investigator – the ship was tasked to search for Sir John Franklin’s lost expedition.
+Banks Island is also a national park, home to extremely rich fauna.

 - Crossing the Northwest Passage to discover the most remote places and most emblematic waterways of this legendary maritime zone, now accessible onboard Le Commandant-Charcot.

-- Outings and shore visits in Zodiac® dinghies with the naturalists.
+- Outings and shore visits on Zodiacs® with naturalists

 - Visit of a traditional Inuit village at the entrance to the Fury and Hecla Strait.

-- Discovery of the Aulavik National Park, renowned for the largest concentration of musk oxen in the world.
+- Discover Aulavik National Park, renowned for the largest concentration of musk oxen in the world.

 - Fauna: Arctic foxes, sea birds, narwhals, belugas, walruses and the possibility of seeing polar bears.